Unit testing: Parameterized test

-Writing and maintaining unit tests can be made faster by using parameterized tests.
-These allow the execution of one test multiple times with different input sets, thus reducing test code duplication.
-Unlike traditional unit tests, which are usually closed methods and test invariant conditions, parameterized tests take any set of parameters.
-Parameterized tests are supported by TestNG, JUnit and its .Net counterpart, XUnit.
-Suitable parameters for the unit tests may be supplied manually or in some cases are automatically generated by the test framework.
+Use of parametrized tests can reduce test code duplication.

+Parameterized tests are supported by TestNG, JUnit, XUnit and NUnit, as well as in various JavaScript test frameworks.

+Parameters for the unit tests may be coded manually or in some cases are automatically generated by the test framework.
 In recent years support was added for writing more powerful (unit) tests, leveraging the concept of theories, test cases that execute the same steps, but using test data generated at runtime, unlike regular parameterized tests that use the same execution steps with input sets that are pre-defined.